freifunkMUC/uradvd/README.md

 * `--max-router-adv-interval <seconds>`: The maximum time allowed between sending unsolicited multicast router advertisements from the interface, in seconds. (default is `600` seconds => 10m)
 * `--min-router-adv-interval <seconds>`: The minimum time allowed between sending unsolicited multicast router advertisements from the interface, in seconds. (default is `200` seconds => 3m20s)
 * `--version: Display the version number of the invoked uradvd.`
+* `--adv-link-mtu <bytes>`: The MTU option is used in RA messages to ensure that all nodes on a link use the same MTU value in those cases where the link MTU is not well known. (is omitted unless set)

 This program is packaged for [OpenWrt](https://openwrt.org/) and [NixOS](https://nixos.org/).